TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/block-list-tyk-classic.md

 If you're using the newer Tyk OAS APIs, then check out the [Tyk OAS]({{< ref "product-stack/tyk-gateway/middleware/block-list-tyk-oas" >}}) page.

+If you're using Tyk Operator then check out the [configuring the block list in Tyk Operator](#tyk-operator) section below.

 ## Configuring the block list in the Tyk Classic API Definition {#tyk-classic}

 To enable and configure the block list you must add a new `black_list` object to the `extended_paths` section of your API definition.